-Protestantism is one of the three main branches of Christianity, alongside Catholicism and Eastern Orthodoxy.
-It emerged in the 16th century as a movement against certain practices and beliefs of the Roman Catholic Church.
-With a focus on faith, scripture, and individual connection with God, Protestantism has shaped much of the modern religious landscape and continues to influence societies across the globe.
+Protestantism is one of the three main branches of Christianity along with Catholicism and Eastern Orthodox.
+It appeared as a movement towards some practice and belief in the Roman Catholic Church in the 1500s.
+Focusing on faith, sacred writing and personal relationship with God, Protestantism has largely shaped the modern religious landscape and continues to influence communities around the world.

 The Origins of Protestantism

-The roots of Protestantism trace back to the early 16th century, during a period of significant religious and social change in Europe.
-This movement, known as the Protestant Reformation, was sparked by figures such as Martin Luther, John Calvin, and Huldrych Zwingli.
-Martin Luther, a German monk and theologian, is often considered the father of Protestantism.
-In 1517, he published his Ninety-Five Theses, criticizing the Catholic Church for practices such as the selling of indulgences and questioning its authority over salvation.
+Protestantism’s roots return to the early 1500s in the period of significant religious and social change in Europe.
+This movement, known as Protestant Reformation, was launched from figures such as Martin Luther, John Calvin and Hulldich Zingley.
+Martin Luther, a German monk and philanthropist, is often considered the father of Protestantism.
+In 1517, he published his ninety investigations, criticizing the Catholic Church as questioning the sale of indulgence and its right above salvation.

 The Reformation quickly gained momentum, as Luther and other reformers emphasized the importance of returning to the Bible as the ultimate source of authority.
 This led to the formation of new Christian denominations that rejected certain Catholic doctrines and practices.
 The invention of the printing press played a crucial role in spreading the ideas of the Reformation, allowing texts like the Bible to reach a wider audience.